-Alternatives 2, 3, 4 (Preferred), and 5 would allow harvest of red snapper and provide social and economic benefits associated with providing access to the resource and to restore important fishery-dependent data streams such as catch observations and biological sampling.
+Alternatives 2, 3, 4, and 5 would allow harvest of red snapper and provide social and economic benefits associated with providing access to the resource and to restore important fishery-dependent data streams such as catch observations and biological sampling.
 Alternatives 3 and 5 propose ACLs that are adjusted to account for observed recent population growth by a factor of 1.88.
-Therefore, these alternatives might result in negative biological effects over the status quo since it is not known how the stock might be impacted and whether such levels of harvest could result in overfishing.
-Alternatives 2 and 4 (Preferred) would be less likely to result in negative biological effects than Alternatives 3 and 5 since Alternatives 2 and 4 (Preferred) propose ACLs based on 2012-2014 average catch levels and abundance survey data suggests the average red snapper abundance since 2014 has increased (Figure 2.1.1; Appendices E and H).
-All of the alternatives (excluding Alternative 1 (No Action)) would be expected to have equivalent economic effects on the commercial sector.
-For the recreational sector, Alternative 5 would be expected to have the largest economic benefit and most social benefits followed by Alternative 3, Preferred Alternative 4, and Alternative 2.
-Alternative 1 (No Action) would be expected to have the least economic and social benefits and a continued administrative burden to calculate the ACL each year when compared with Alternatives 2, 3, 4 (Preferred), and 5.
-Apart from Alternative 1 (No Action), Alternative 2 would be the least likely of the alternatives considered to result in indirect negative economic effects, because it has the most biologically conservative ACL, followed by Preferred Alternative 4, Alternative 3 and Alternative 5.
+Therefore, these alternatives scale up the harvest allowed based on population growth and could scale up the risk of continued overfishing.
+Alternatives 2 and 4 would be less likely to result in negative biological effects than Alternatives 3 and 5 since Alternatives 2 and 4 propose ACLs based on 2012-2014 average catch levels, and abundance survey data suggests the average red snapper abundance since 2014 has increased (Figure 2.1.1; Appendix L).
+For the commercial sector, Alternative 2 would have lower positive direct economic effects than Alternatives 3, 4, and 5 because the ACL is projected to be met and would be lower than estimated landings under the other alternatives.
+Alternatives 3, 4, and 5 would have equivalent direct economic effects on the commercial sector because the season is not projected to close based on predicted landings under the current stock size.
+However, using higher predicted landings that are adjusted for stock growth, the positive economic effects relative to Alternative 1 (No Action) would be greatest for Alternative 5, followed by Alternative 3, Alternative 4, and Alternative 2.
+For the recreational sector, Alternative 5 would be expected to have the largest economic benefit and most social benefits followed by Alternative 3, Alternative 4, and Alternative 2.
+Alternative 1 (No Action) would be expected to have the least economic and social benefits and a continued administrative burden to calculate the ACL each year when compared with Alternatives 2, 3, 4, and 5.
+Apart from Alternative 1 (No Action), Alternative 2 would be the least likely of the alternatives considered to result in long-term indirect negative economic effects, because it has the most biologically conservative ACL, followed by Alternative 4, Alternative 3, and Alternative 5.